Erikdbrandt/KomputerStore/README.md

 ## What languages and technology I use
 For this project I have used HTML, CSS and Javascript.
-The data about the computers are fetched with a API
+The data about the computers is fetched with an API.
+For styling of the UI I have used Bootstrap

 ## First project on noroff fulstack developer course